learn-fp/learn-fp/ch00_implicits.md

 ```
 There are some limits though:
 * The constructor should have no more than one explicit parameter (it can have any number of implicit parameters)
-* Implicit classes must be defined inside another class, package object or an object, we can write them directly in a Scala source file unless it's wrapped in something else.
+* Implicit classes must be defined inside another class, package object or an object, we can't write them directly in a Scala source file unless it's wrapped in something else.

 ```TEXT
 Exercise 0: Extend Int type to support these features: